hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - What is the function of a health check endpoint?
 - What is log aggregation?
 Which functions should a log infra supports?
 - Why distributed tracing is needed?
 How is it implemented?
 - What is application metrics?
 Why do we need it?
-What is a typical architecture?
+What is its typical architecture?
 What are dif types of metrics?
 - What are the attributes of a common metric sample?
 - What is the responsibility of devs to have application metrics available?
 What are the dif ways to send to metric service?
 - Why do we need exception tracking when already have logging?
 How is it implemented?